jakob-bagterp/index-now-for-python/docs/user-guide/tips-and-tricks/generate-api-keys.md

 ---
-title: How to Generate API Keys for IndexNow
+title: How to Generate API Keys
-description: Learn how to generate API keys to verify your website and submit URLs to IndexNow.
-Includes code examples for beginners and advanced users.
+description: Learn how to generate API keys to verify your website and start submitting URLs to IndexNow.
+Includes code examples for both beginners and advanced users.
 tags:
     - Tutorial
     - Settings